Skip to content

 Limitations & Future Work

-• The analysis framework is entirely training-free and does not discuss how post-training or pruning fine-tuning can repair softmax amplification—whereas in industry, almost all pruned models undergo SFT/distillation before deployment, so there is still a gap between theory and practice.
+• The framework is training-free and does not explore how post-training or fine-tuning might repair softmax amplification; in practice, most pruned models undergo SFT/distillation.

-• Insights: This "controlled probe + Taylor expansion + task decomposition" analysis paradigm can be extended to other compression techniques (quantization, distillation, early exit); it also suggests that when designing LLM deployment pipelines, temperature, sampling length, and task output space should be considered as co-variables for pruning feasibility, not just weight sparsity.
+• Insight: This paradigm of "controlled probe + Taylor expansion + task decomposition" can be extended to other compression techniques.
+It suggests that when designing LLM deployment pipelines, temperature and output subspace should be considered co-variables of pruning feasibility.

 Rating